markpmlim/AdjustingTheHueOfAnImage/Readme.md

 Applying the call `vImagePermuteChannels_ARGB8888` to change the ordering of the colour channels does not help.

-We  also tried create the `rgbImageFormat` in 2 different ways.
+We  also tried create the `rgbImageFormat` variable in 2 different ways.

-Method 1: Use the initializer of vImage_CGImageFormat
+**Method 1:** Use the initializer of vImage_CGImageFormat

 **init(cgImage:)**